kodeman274/flappybird-lite/README.md

 # Flappy Bird Lite Game

 ## Overview
 Flappy Bird Lite is a simple yet addictive game built using HTML, CSS, and JavaScript.
+This project Utilizes the Canvas element applying Graphics and Visuals to the images used.
 The game is inspired by the classic Flappy Bird game, where players control a bird and navigate it through obstacles to earn a high score.
 This lightweight version brings the fun of the original game to your browser.

 ## How to Play
 1. Click the "Play!" button to start the game.